Monday, 31 October 2011

 As far as I always knew when I was young, my mother was entirely of Portuguese peasant origin, from near the town of Mafra north of Lisbon, the daughter of a man called Cesário dos Reis, who seems likely to have been her father because she was deeply fond of him, and of his wife, Marcelina de Jesus.

-But for many years I was puzzled by the fact that, although my mother apparently spoke totally native Neapolitan Italian, her Portuguese seemed to be imperfect.
-She also appeared to know almost nothing about the region that she was ostensibly from and when I drove there once with her, she seemed totally lost.
+For many years I was puzzled by the fact that, although my mother apparently spoke totally native Neapolitan Italian, her Portuguese seemed to be imperfect.
+She also appeared to know almost nothing about the region she was ostensibly from and when I drove there once with her, she seemed totally lost.
 Since I have been living in Altura, the beach resort in the Algarve that was her last home, many people there have confirmed that her Portuguese was that of a foreigner.
 And a young Italian that I met in prison, from the region of Naples, once told me that he personally happened to know that my mother had been born in Italy and that I should believe this because it was true.

 Last year I was staying with some cousins in the region near Mafra, and they mentioned to me for the first time a woman known only as Ana das Meias, or "Ana of the Stockings", because she spent her days walking around the countryside selling those and other items.
 She lived in the family farmhouse with Cesário dos Reis, his wife and daughters, did no work there, and terrorised the household with a gun.
 She was uneducated, but knew many languages.
 It was, however, difficult apparently to understand what she said in Portuguese.